 Kimono Kyomizu

-Although it is a Buddhist temple, outside the main hall there are still Shinto shrines (Jinja) with the main color being red.
+Although it is a Buddhist temple, outside the main hall, you'll also find Shinto shrines (Jinja), characterized by their vibrant red color.

 Kimono Kyomizu